victorhorta/interakt/README.md

 interakt
 ========

-intearKt - an Open-source Augmentative and Alternative Communication project
+interakt - an Open-source Augmentative and Alternative Communication project